 Mixture of ovary proteins are bound to the surface of the wells of the ELISA plate.

-The minimum detection sensitivity level of human anti-ovarian antibody using this human anti-ovarian Ab ELISA kit was 6.0 U/ml.
-The dynamic assay range for this kit is 6.0 – 100.0 U/ml.
+The minimum detection sensitivity level of human antibodies directed to ovary antigens (anti-ovarian-antibody) using current human anti-ovarian Ab ELISA kit was 6.0 U/ml.
+The dynamic range for this assay is 6.0 – 100.0 U/ml.